Legislative history of United States four-star officers from 2017: Four-star appointments

 Admiral William F. Moran was nominated by the president and confirmed by the Senate to be chief of naval operations, but declined the appointment.

 Starting in 1981, four-star officers were appointed under the unified officer promotion framework established by the Defense Officer Personnel Management Act (DOPMA) of 1980.
 An officer could be promoted to a maximum active-duty grade of major general or rear admiral, a rank-in-person that was carried to any assignment.
 Three- and four-star grades were rank-in-position that could only be held on active duty while serving in positions designated to carry those grades.

 All four-star appointments required nomination by the president and confirmation by the Senate.
 In July 2019, a month after being confirmed by the Senate to be the next chief of naval operations (CNO) but before taking office, Admiral William F. Moran declined the appointment and retired upon being investigated for using his personal email to conduct official business with a former staff member who had been fired by the incumbent CNO for inappropriate personal conduct.

+Appointments Clause

+To be eligible to be chairman of the Joint Chiefs of Staff, Air National Guard officer John D. Caine was appointed as major general in the Regular Air Force under the Appointments Clause.

+Under DOPMA, officers advanced through grades in order up to major general or rear admiral, with each promotion requiring a certain amount of time in grade.
+On rare occasions, the president would bypass the rigid DOPMA rules by nominating an officer for direct appointment to a grade under an alternate authority, the plenary presidential appointment power granted by the Appointments Clause of the Constitution (Article II, Section 2, Clause 2).

+In 2025, a retired Air National Guard lieutenant general, John D. Caine, was nominated to be chairman of the Joint Chiefs of Staff, a position required by law to be filled by a regular officer of the armed services, not a reserve officer like Caine.
+To make him eligible for the job, he was nominated under the Appointments Clause to be appointed to the Regular Air Force in the grade of major general, its highest permanent active-duty grade, which the Senate voted to confirm immediately before confirming his nomination to be chairman.
+A similar mechanism had been used since 1977 to appoint civilians as three-star surgeon general of the United States (and, later, four-star assistant secretary for health), a position originally reserved for career commissioned officers of the Public Health Service, by simultaneously appointing them to the Public Health Service Commissioned Corps in its highest permanent active-duty grade of medical director, a practice sometimes derided as creating "instant admirals".